 Of course there are people who actually like trading and who do not wish to use any kind of trading robot.
 They appreciate the challenge.
 Myself, I'll take the profit over the challenge every day.

 That said, there is no excuse for not learning a market if you are going to invest in it.
 You can get a certain amount of training from brokers who may provide charts and market news to clients.
 In addition, you can check out an online trading forum.
 Trading communities often share advice and trading strategies and experienced members often make themselves available as resources to turn to for trading advice.

 Still, there seem to be dozens of different expert advisers available with more coming online every month.
 Many of them do the same thing and are usually targeted towards "investors" who clearly do not have a fundamental understanding of the way a market works.
 The sales copy always promises a "set and forget" way of entering the market for massive profit.

 Diligently check them out before entrusting them with your money.

 When you do select an Expert Advisor that sees to deliver to other people what you want, double check your expectations.
 By that I mean if you're looking for an 8% profit each month, keep in mind that what you're after is an average.
 EAs are not necessarily persistent.
 Your actual returns will probably fluctuate dramatically, making 10% one month, 60% the next, followed by a 25% draw down the month after that.

 That's the basic nature of a market.
 Be prepared.

-Above all, despite all the hyperbole on the sales pages, Expert Advisors aren't a tool for getting rich quickly.
+Above all, despite all the hyperbole on the sales pages, Expert Advisors are not a tool for getting rich quickly.
 Nothing is.
-The people who get that lucky are few and far in between and they're never identified by Lady Luck in advance.
+The people who get that lucky are few and far in between and they are never identified by Lady Luck in advance.
 Expert advisors are a merely a tool of the trade.
-They can help you accumulate wealth but like any good plan it'll take time.
+They can help you accumulate wealth but like any good plan it will take time.